muhammadali636/electronic-portfolio/README.txt

 hi.txt showing you whats the program does as an exmaple.

-Download eportfolio tar file.
+Download Simutrade tar file.
 A folder should be extracted.

 Compiling the Program:
 Open a terminal.
-cd into the location where the ePortfolio folder is stored (for example downloads, or desktop).
+cd into the location where the Simutrade folder is stored (for example downloads, or desktop).

-Compile: javac ePortfolio/*.java.
+Compile: javac Simutrade/*.java.

-Running the Program: java ePortfolio.GUI
+Running the Program: java Simutrade.GUI

 A GUI will load and you will be greated by a welcome page.
 Hover over to commands and you will see the menu.
 It should show buy investment, sell investment, update investments, get total gain, search investments, quit.